z80playground/cpm-fat/README.md

 ### CP/M System Changes

-In terms of changing the system-core I have patched the CCP (command-processor) component of CP/M to change two things:
+In terms of changing the system-core I have patched the CCP (command-processor) component of CP/M to change a couple of things:

+#### CLS

+There is a new built-in command `CLS` which will clear your screen.

 #### Search Path